Friday, June 4, 2010

 150 Best-Loved Melodies

 When I was studying in Singapore in early 1980s, I had 5 very good friends in my class.
 They were K. Kamalanathan, Bikar Singh, Surinder Singh, Yu Huat and Wei Keong.
-We were so closed that we had breakfast and lunch, studied, talked nonsense together almost daily.
+We were so close that we had breakfast and lunch, studied, talked nonsense together almost daily.
 We even spent many Saturdays staying overnight at various parks, sea sides, river sides and off-shore island together.

 We always pooled our brains by studying together, even on some Saturdays.
 However, in most study sessions, we usually ended up arguing and debating on all kinds of nonsensical issues.